LuxXx/samp-lua/README.md

 | addChatMessage | alias: print, shows a client message | Yes |
 | full_print | The full version of the print function.
 Call it like this: full_print(text, chattype, prefix, color, prefixColor). | Yes |

-SA:MP uses several ChatTypes that you can invoke using ``:
+SA:MP uses several ChatTypes that you can invoke using `full_print`:
 - 2 for normal chat
 - 4 for info messages (blue font color)
 - 8 for debug messages (green font color)